brunoguilherme1/blueskypost/README.md

   ],
   "expected_retrieval_behavior": {
     "needs_search": false,
-    "reason": "The post reflects on societal reactions to events, making it relatable without needing specific context."
+    "reason": "The post reflects on societal reactions to events and can be explained from the text alone."
   },
   "modality_expectation": {
     "should_use_text": true,